uptechteam/react-native-cookbook/architecture-and-base-libs.md

 management tool can (or let's be more honest, CERTAINLY WILL) make your life a boilerplate hell and result in a lot of code that needs to be maintained.

-React Query helps this by giving you an amazing tool to `fetch, cache and update data in your React and React Native applications all without touching any "global state"`.
+React Query helps with this by giving you an amazing tool to `fetch, cache and update data in your React and React Native applications all without touching any "global state"`.

 Resources: